skirsch/Czech/README.md

 However, other than the numbers in the tables, the info here should be basically correct.

 ### Short abstract
 For the first time in human history, the record level data of people who got vaccines in a country have been officially released.
 Over 10M records from the Czech Republic were obtained legally under FOIA and posted to the Internet four months ago.
 Each record has year of birth, date of death, date/brand of each COVID vaccine.
-Because the brands were distributed in the Czech Republic without any systemic bias, we can comparing the ACM over 1 year from the date the shots were given with different brands, we find large increases in all-cause mortality compared to the safest vaccine (Pfizer) where we had sufficient data.
+Because the brands were distributed in the Czech Republic without any systematic bias (cluster randomized), we can compare the ACM over 1 year from the date the shots were given with different brands, we find large increases in all-cause mortality compared to the safest vaccine (Pfizer) where we had sufficient data.
 Even in the most optimistic scenario where Pfizer is 100% safe and does not increase all-cause mortality, the Moderna, AstraZeneca, and Jannsen vaccines were too deadly to be used.
 The Novavax vaccine appears to neglibly impact ACM but there was too little data available to be certain since death data after 2022 was not disclosed.
 Also, the dose of mRNA in the Moderna vaccine compared to Pfizer was from 1.7 to 3.3X higher than Pfizer, so there is biological plausibilty.
 Also, the Fraiman study showed Moderna had significantly higher adverse events than Pfizer.
 All 5 Bradford Hill causality criteria are satisfied for Moderna.
 There is no other explanation for the observed data that we are aware of.
 Vaccines are supposed to reduce ACM, not increase it.
 The medical community should be demanding equal levels of data transparency from governments worldwide.
 This analysis clearly demonstrates that withholding public health data from the public does not improve clinical outcomes.

 ### Abstract
 Using gold-standard record level data supplied by the Czech Republic on over 10M citizens who based on availability at the time and place they went to were given either the Pfizer or Moderna vaccine, we can compute a 1 year mortality risk ratio (MRR) between the two vaccines where the 1 year starts at the time of receipt of the shot.